The Institute of International Education announces the call for nominations for the IIE Henry Kaufman Prize.

-The Prize will be awarded annually to honor a national leader or public official for his or her work in promoting and developing international education at the tertiary level.
+The IIE Kaufman Prize recognizes that international education is more critical than ever to promoting international understanding and seeks to honor those who have taken it upon themselves to promote the cause.
+The Prize will honor a national leader or public official for his or her work in promoting and developing international education at the tertiary level.
 Such efforts may include, but are not limited to, the following activities:

 - founding study abroad programs or international institutions of higher education

 - facilitating the exchange of international students for the purpose of mutual understanding

 - developing policy that increases the potential for study abroad

 - aiding threatened scholars to escape persecution

 Created in 2009 by IIE's Board of Trustees in honor of the 90th Anniversary of the Institute's founding, the Prize recognizes Dr. Henry Kaufman, IIE's Chairman Emeritus, for over 30 years of outstanding service as a Trustee of the Institute.

 Previous Prize Recipients

 2010: Fasli Jalal, Vice Minister of National Education of the Republic of Indonesia

 The Kaufman Prize will be presented at the IIE Summit on Generation Study Abroad on October 1 or 2, 2015, or on another mutually suitable date.
 The winner will receive a specially struck medal and a diploma in acknowledgement for his or her efforts and achievements in advancing international education.